alefais/windflow-applications/WordCount/README.md

-# Compile and run WordCount
+# Compile and run Word Count application

 ## Compile
 From inside the root directory `WordCount/` run `make` in order to compile the tests (at the end of the compilation, the executable file can be found in `WordCount/bin`).